ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 BPI service orchestration MUST not have a Material Impact on the overall system latency of the BPI.

 #### **[R97]**
-BPI service orchestration utilized in a BPI MUST be scalable and highly available.
+BPI service orchestration utilized in a BPI MUST NOT have a Material Impact on BPI scalability and BPI availability.

 *This requirement ensures that overall system latency is not impacted when volume meaningfully and rapidly changes (scalable) at any given point in time (highly available).*